mugen609/bigbox-native-res-setup/GameMaze.md

 ### Resolution Handling

 **Emulators handle resolution in 3 ways** (SwitchRes, desktop default, config files).
-For *desktop default* (Emulator launches at desktop resolution), we will need [Res-O-Matic](#res-o-matic-for-custom-resolutions).
+For *desktop default* (Emulator launches at desktop resolution), we will need [Res-O-Matic](#res-o-matic-for-custom-resolutions) if we want a different game resolution.
 The following table shows the method per system:

 | System                      | Emulator              | Native Res     | Method          | Notes                                              |
 |-----------------------------|-----------------------|----------------|-----------------|----------------------------------------------------|